|In the year

 10th May, 1941.
 At about 2.30am five bombs were dropped in a line in the Cecil Road area; there were no serious casualties.
 A flat in Lady Betty Road was demolished by a direct hit, and houses in Cecil Road were damaged by a bomb which fell near the A.R.P. post at the junction with Grove Walk.
 Another fell at the rear of the house of Mr Clifford White (Sheriff 1941-42).

-about 1am two heavy bombs were dropped at Old
+two heavy bombs were dropped at Old Lakenham, a short

-Lakenham, a short distance from the Lakenham Baths, and
+distance from the Lakenham Baths, and the Villa

-(right).
-Although the walls of the house withstood the
+walls of the house withstood the terrific blast, many

 Furniture in every one of the eleven rooms was twisted and broken but in spite of this nobody was killed and only three people required hospital treatment.
 The panelling from one of the upper rooms of this house (which dated from the early 17th century) had for a number of years been preserved in the Keep of the Castle Museum.
 During the same incident several semidetached houses on the nearby Long John Hill also sustained considerable damage.